Jem and the Holograms (film): Critical reception

-The film received generally negative reviews from critics and fans of the original animated series.
-Review aggregator website Rotten Tomatoes reports an approval rating of 22% based on 79 reviews, with an average rating of 3.90/10.
-The site's consensus reads, "Jem and the Holograms ignores its source material's goofy charm in favor of bland by-the-numbers drama."
-Metacritic gives a score of 42 out of 100, based on 16 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave an average grade of "B+" on an A+ to F scale.

 Among both positive and negative reviewers alike, Lewis's performance was singled out for praise.
 Pam Powell of the Daily Journal wrote "Juliette Lewis seems to have the most fun role as the evil, self-serving, egomaniac music manager who will stop at nothing to lure the young and trusting singer into her lair.
 She’s over-the-top, but in a very entertaining way... able to seem completely honest when telling reporters about how genuine and real Jem is immediately following a scene where she’s given the Holograms what amounts to forced corporate makeovers."
 Dominic Griffin, writing for Spectrum Culture, noted a "career-best turn from Lewis, operating so many miles ahead of her co-stars and the film they’re all stuck in that she’s ducking clouds, meteorites and the surface of the sun itself, delivering a master class in the expressive power of narrowing one’s eyes at exactly the right moment".
 Courtney Howard of Fresh Fiction wrote "who really steals the show is Lewis.
 She brings her bonafide rock-star swagger to the fold and plays it to the hilt – never going campy.
 Her version of a Ra’s-Al-Ghul-esque character in this origin story exudes charisma, sass and dedication."